omenyayl/SnowScriptDocs/README.md

 Use VSCode Intellisense without integrating with SNow

 ## Server and Client scripts
+You have the following options for scripting:
+* Edit the server.ts file for server-side scripting
+* Edit the client.ts file for client-side scripting
-Either edit the server.ts file or create a new .ts file - making sure to import the appropriate type definitions just like in server.ts and client.ts:
+* Create a new .ts file, making sure to import the appropriate type definitions just like in server.ts and client.ts:

 Inside server.ts:
 ```